Gardens Map Index

 A central pergola offers a resting point and a framed view down the centre of the entire garden.
 Cool pinks are juxtaposed with warm pinks and whites, against a simple backdrop of soft textures and silver tones to give this east-facing border an ethereal quality in the cool of the afternoon shade.

-Radiated heat from the garden wall and an abundance of light mean this south-facing border can host an array of plants from more southerly climes.
+Radiated heat from the garden wall and an abundance of light mean this south facing border can host an array of plants from more southerly climes.
 Rich tones have been chosen, to absorb rather than reflect the strong light, while silvery hues evoke the sense of the Mediterranean.
-A collection of original fruit trees trained on the wall is a reminder of the gardens productive past.